coderefinery/git-collaborative/_episodes/01-remotes.md

 ### Non-bare repository

 - A non-bare repository contains `.git/` as well as a snapshot of your tracked files that you can directly edit called **the working tree**.
-- This is where we work.
+- **This is where we edit and commit changes**.

 ### Bare repository

-- A bare repository contains only the `.git` part.
+- A bare repository contains only the `.git/` part.
 - By convention the names of bare repositories end with `.git` to emphasize this.
-- We only push to bare repositories.
-- We never do actual work inside a bare repository.
+- We never do actual editing work inside a bare repository.
+- GitHub, GitLab, etc. store a bare repository.
+- You can also create a bare repository on your computer/server to store your private repository.

 ---